djaskowiak/DocuGen/README.md

 	 a.  scroll to the bottom and click on the “**Create File on Microsoft SharePoint**” Block that has a red border
 	 b.  click on the Connection tab and create a connection to your Microsoft SharePoint
 	 c.
 After you receive the information `“Connection is linked”` you can use it by clicking on your created connection.
 The connection tab should now change its colour from red to black.
+	 d. click on `"Inputs"` and select `Drive Id` or `Site Id` to chose your destination in SharePoint.
+You can also exchange the last 3 blocks and use a different storage location for your generated reports.
  4. (_optional_) If you want to switch the **number format** from ‘comma’ to ‘point’ as decimal separator you can switch the value of the block named `“Variable – vNumber Format”` from `'de'` to `'us'`.
 It’s the second block of the automation.
  5. Now you can run the automation to generate your first documentation